mholtkamp/octave/Documentation/Lua/Systems/AssetManager.md

 ### SaveAsset
 Save an asset.
 Only available in Editor.

-Sig: `AssetManager.Save(name)`
+Sig: `AssetManager.SaveAsset(name)`
  - Arg: `string name` Asset name
 ---
 ### AsyncLoadAsset
-Request the an asset be loaded asynchronously.
+Request that an asset be loaded asynchronously.
 This function will return a reference to an asset, and you can check if it has been loaded.
-Call asset:IsLoaded() to see if it has been loaded.
+Call `asset:IsLoaded()` to see if it has been loaded.
 TODO: Add function callback to handle when asset is loaded.

 Sig: `asset = AssetManager.AsyncLoadAsset(name)`
  - Arg: `string name` Asset name